vehicle-AngLi/vehicle-AngLi.github.io/_pages/about.md

 News
 -------
+2025-11：Invited as reviewer in IEEE Transactions on Consumer Electronics (JCR-Q1, SCIQ2)

+2025-11：Invited as reviewer in IEEE IV(2026).

 2025-08：One paper was published on T-ITS, Congratulations to Dr. Fanxun Wang!

-2025-01: Two Papers were published on CVCI2024, Congratulations to Dr. Wang & Dr. Wu!

-2025-01: Invited to review papers in IEEE Transactions on Intelligent Transportation Systems!